matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

    * We'd need to worry about pagination.
    * This is probably the best solution, but can also be added as a v2.

+## Security considerations

+When using reactions for voting purposes we might well want to anonymise the reactor, at least from other users if not server admins, to avoid retribution problems.
+This gives an unfair advantage to people who run their own servers however and can cheat and deanonymise (and publish) reactor details.

+Or in a MSC1228 world... we could let users join the room under an anonymous persona from a big public server in order to vote?

 ## Extended annotation use case